 Below are some examples of the groups of students, populations, or individuals living with situations or conditions that often feel pushed aside in certain situations.
 By taking this module you are already taking a strong step towards educating yourself and being willing to advocate for those whose voices aren't strong enough.

 Culture, Race and Ethnicity

 Which groups are you most concerned about in your school/community?
 Is there currently any support for these students to feel more included and safe in their environment?
-What interventions have taken place, if any, that seemed to erase the divide and help students feel more included and comfortable in your community/school.
+What interventions have taken place, if any, that seemed to erase the divide and help students feel more included and comfortable in your community/school?

-Think about how you have helped a student feel more safe, or perhaps have advocated for a student who wasn't being heard.
+Think about how you have helped a student feel safer, or perhaps have advocated for a student who wasn't being heard.
 What were the circumstances or what needs of the student?
 What challenges did the student, the teacher and/or the parents face?
 Did you find a solution and what interventions or strategies were put in place?
 If no solution was found, post a ‘help’ question and perhaps another educator has been in a similar situation and could offer some advice.

-Students all have their own stories, just as every teacher has their own, and whether the student is in grade 1 or grade 10 their past experiences will influence their current behaviour.
+Students all have their own stories, just as every teacher has his/her/their own, and whether the student is in grade 1 or grade 10 their past experiences will influence their current behaviour.
 Understanding their stories can move mountains when it comes to building relationships with your students.